namhyung/uftrace/INSTALL.md

     $ sudo dnf install elfutils-devel

 It also uses libstdc++ library to demangle C++ symbols in full detail.
-And ncursesw library to implement text user interface (TUI) on console.
+But it's not mandatory as uftrace has its own demangler for shorter symbol name (it omits arguments, templates and so on).

-But they're not mandatory as uftrace has its own demangler for shorter symbol name (it omits arguments, templates and so on).
+And ncursesw library is to implement text user interface (TUI) on console.
 The ncurses(w) library provides terminal handling routines so `uftrace tui` command is built on top of them.
 As it improves user experience of trace data analysis, you need to consider install it if you do things like `uftrace graph`